ArpitaV13/Neogcamp-Food-App/README.md

 My First **React** App.:book: 📝

+# How it works:
-This app tells you about different kinds of food you can have according to your cuisine. 🍨
+* This app tells you about different kinds of food you can have according to your cuisine. 🍨
+* Just select what you want to eat today. 🥩

-Do not forget to share it with your friends too.
+Do not forget to share it with your friends too. 🤝